facebookresearch/VLM3/README.md

     }

 ## License
-DepthLM is FAIR CC-BY-NC licensed, as found in the LICENSE file.
+VLM³ is FAIR CC-BY-NC licensed, as found in the LICENSE file.